kontent-ai/delivery-sdk-net/README.md

 - **Cache identity** should be isolated per client/environment via named clients and key prefixes.
 Within a cache namespace, keys are based on query shape (for example query params, language, filters)
 - **Memory cache** can lead to memory pressure with large content - monitor your application's memory usage
-- **Distributed cache** is recommended for production scenarios with multiple application instances
+- **Hybrid cache** is recommended for production scenarios with multiple application instances
 - Always implement **cache invalidation** strategies, ideally using webhooks
 - **Cache hit semantics**: When `IsCacheHit` is `true`, properties like `ResponseHeaders`, `RequestUrl`, and `ContinuationToken` are not available (null).
 Use `IsCacheHit` to differentiate between API responses and cached results